Welding Helmet Fogging up? 10 Ways to Prevent It

 Controlling the way you exhale is a very effective way to prevent fogging.

-It is better to breathe through your nose.
-This way, the amount of moisture that comes into contact with the cover lens is reduced, the temperature is lowered, and the moisture is directed downwards.
+It’s better to breathe through your nose.
+This way, the moisture levels are reduced, the temperature is lower, and the moisture is directed downwards.

 If you can only breathe through your mouth, try to exhale downwards as much as possible.